fregante/iphone-inline-video/readme.md

 makeVideoPlayableInline(video, /* hasAudio */ false);
 ```

 This uses a different behavior to play the video, so it might not be particularly reliable on slow connections.
-It's untested.
+It's not thoroughly tested.

 ## Usage with autoplaying videos